godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 #### 4) Documentation provider

 To provide quick lookup of a class documentation, the entire Godot docs are converted and dumped into system files which can be directly opened by the editors.
 A simple regex parser is capable of parsing the class name on 'View Symbol Documentation'.
-In case the parsed symbol isn't recognised, a list of all the symbols will be shown.
+In case the parsed symbol isn't recognized, a list of all the symbols will be shown.

 ![ocumentation provider](/storage/app/media/gsoc/2019-1/gdscript-lsp-003.gif)